 It is essential that parents give the Learning Support Department copies of any Educational Psychologist's, or other assessments carried out on their child prior to their entry to the Dragon.
 The department will also need to receive copies of any assessments carried out while the child is at the school.

-- SRA (Reading and Comprehension Laboratory): A class is run once a week for those children who require more practice with their reading and comprehension skills than can be offered in class.
-Children are referred by their Learning Support teacher and usually attend a group session for a year.
+Reading Skills Group: A class is run once a week for those children in D Block who require more practice with their reading and comprehension skills than can be offered in class .
+Children usually attend a group session for a term.

-- Literacy Groups: These are provided for children in D and C Blocks who need further practice and development of their basic literacy skills.
-There are two lessons a week with an English specialist teacher.
+Literacy Groups: These are provided for children in D and C Blocks who need further practice and development of their basic literacy skills.
+The lessons are for an hour a week and are taught by either an English or a Learning Support teacher.